deepanshu1420/DeeMusic-NextGen/README.md

 ## ✅ Advantages

 - Modern and clean UI using Tailwind CSS and Bootstrap.
-- Smooth real-time music playback on PC browsers.
+- Smooth real-time music playback on desktop and mobile.
 - Fully responsive and interactive music application.
 - Easy to maintain and extend React-based project.
 - Clear separation of components and state management using React Context.